alt: Illustration representing a code refactor concept (decorative)

 Speaker Note: Actionable reflection—convert vague discomfort into explicit inventory.
 Fear labeling reduces its silent influence.

 Speaker Note: Longevity requires visible judgment and adaptation reps.
-Without artifacts, promotable value stays hidden.
+Defending turf burns energy; logging tiny wins restores momentum and makes promotable value visible.

 Speaker Note: Intent beats accidental drift; design identity evolution like roadmap iterations.